 Recognition within the MDSAP Program

-TGA Australia recognizes the audit reports from the MDSAP audit.
+Australia TGA recognizes the audit report from the MDSAP audit.
 However, certain conformity assessments have to be presented within the framework of the market approval.

-Health Canada recognizes the MDSAP certificate to grant product licenses in order to sell products in Canada.
+Health Canada recognizes the MDSAP certificate to grant product licenses.
+The MDSAP program has fully replaced the CMDCAS program.